Soundproofing a Room Cost

 • Understand the materials.
 Learn the different types of sound deadening materials including acoustic plasterboard, foams, mineral wool and underlays so you can have an informed discussion with your chosen tradesperson.

 • Balance budget vs performance.
-When considering professional soundproofing installations, think about the different sytems you can have such as decoupled walls, floating floors and acoustic ceilings.
+When considering professional soundproofing installations, think about the different systems you can have such as decoupled walls, floating floors and acoustic ceilings.
 A professional can explain which mix best suits your home.

 • Get a professional assessment.
 Every property is different and results depend on correct installation.
 Working with a tradesperson ensures you receive accurate advice, a tailored quote and peace of mind the job will be done properly.